Ski Holidays in Morzine

 What about if you just want a quiet drink?
 Beanies, Bar Robinson (Robbos), and Chez Roger are your go-to places for a quiet(ish) refreshment.
 Robbos and Chez Roger – in particular – are popular with seasonnaires and locals because of their more laid back atmospheres.
 If you venture into Robbos, you may want to try the infamous Mutzig 7% lager.

 If you fancy an evening on the tiles after your three course dinner, there are plenty of options to choose from.
 Cavern turns into a bar come club, while neighbouring Tibetan serves up magnums of Grey Goose Vodka and Champagne.
 If you want to carry on the night, L’Opera is where Morzine night owls can head to until 5am, while Café Chaud is where you head to if drum and bass is more your scene.
+Our guide to the best bars and nightlife spots in Morzine gives you all the insights.

 Where to eat in Morzine